Skip to content

 Cápac Yupanqui is exciting because his time shows how Cusco slowly gained more influence.
 It was not yet the great Inca Empire of later rulers.
 But the foundations gradually became more important.

-- Cusco became increasingly important during this early period.
+• Cusco became increasingly important in this early period.

-- Contacts with neighboring towns and other groups played a big role.
+• Contacts with neighboring towns and other groups played a major role.

 New content about Peru, Inca history, culture, and travel destinations appears regularly on the PeruMagazin WhatsApp channel.